$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Discussions

 We first investigated the sensitivity of the model to thermal conditions for nucleonic (N) and hyperonic (NY) matter for fixed values of nuclear and hypernuclear parameters.
 We considered two isothermal configurations in the $\nu$-free and out-of-$\beta$-equilibrium state and found that due to thermal excitations at high temperature hyperonic species appear at lower densities.
 As the appearance of a hyperonic species softens the EOS, we see dips/kinks in $p_{th}$ and $\Gamma_{th}$ at density where such species appear for the cold case.
 This behavior was also seen for different EOS models in previous studies~\citep{Raduta_2022epja,Kochankovski_Ramos_2022mnras,Blacker_Kochankovski_2024prd}. \\

 We then compared the sensitivity to thermal conditions for isentropic configurations and observed that neutrino-trapping had marginal impact on the macroscopic configurations for N-matter.
 For higher neutrino fractions, changes in radii were more significant for intermediate mass NS configurations.
 Additionally for the NY-matter, maximum mass supported by a thermal configuration with trapped neutrinos is somewhat less compared to the corresponding $\nu$-free case.
-There was a reversal in the stiffness of the thermal EOSs for N- and NY-matter, this kind of behavior has also been reported for some tabulated EOSs in a previous study~\citep{Thapa_Beznogov_2023prd}.
+There was a reversal in the stiffness of the thermal EOSs for N- and NY-matter.
 For both compositions, temperature as a function of density is suppressed in $\nu$-trapped regime due to the presence of an additional species. \\

 To demonstrate the impact of various constraints on hot NS properties with NY-matter, we chose two neutrino trapped thermal configurations: $NY(1, 0.4)$ and $NY(2, 0.2)$.
-These thermal states denote respectively an early leptonized state and a late deleptonized state in the evolution of a PNS.
+These thermal states represent respectively an early leptonized state and a late deleptonized state in the evolution of a PNS.
 We found that nuclear saturation density strongly influences properties of intermediate mass NS configurations for both the thermal cases.
 The correlations of $n_{sat}$ with $R_{2M_{\odot}}$, $\Lambda_{2M_{\odot}}$ and $\nu_{f,2M_{\odot}}$ significantly increased as a result of additional HIC constraints.
 The nucleon effective mass controls the stiffness of the EOSs and its effect weakens with the addition of HIC constraints.
 We also observed qualitatively similar correlations for both the thermal configurations.
-The other nuclear and hypernuclear parameters did not affect any observable properties (see appendices~\ref{appendix_a} and~\ref{appendix_b}).
-In our previous study of N-matter configuration~\citep{Barman_Pradhan_2025prd}, we found that $m^*/m$ correlates with observable properties of high mass configurations as well as a change of correlation strengths between the two thermal states.
-Here, we did not see any such effects.
-The presence of hyperons can be attributed to this decreased effect of nucleon effective mass.
+The other nuclear and hypernuclear parameters did not affect any observable properties (see appendices~\mbox{\ref{appendix_a} and~\ref{appendix_b}}). \\

 We note that the oscillation modes are calculated in the Cowling classification scheme.
 It has been shown that for the evolutionary phase before 0.4 seconds, these scheme may not hold~\citep{Rodriguez2023}.
 However, after this initial phase, Cowling scheme agrees well with different approaches. \\